Family-friendly outdoor adventures in Wilmington

 This WOW challenge is designed intentionally for multi-generational families and groups to enjoy together!
 It’s a great way to get younger challengers started with the fun and rewards of exploring the great outdoors – and they’ll love earning their patch!
 These beginner trails are mostly under half a mile in distance, but the longest clocks in at 2 miles round trip.
 Each can be done at a leisurely pace and provides a rewarding, WOW Adirondack experience.

-After you've completed the challenge, don't forget to register and claim your patch!
+After you've completed the challenge, register and claim your patch!
+There are a couple other Wonders of Wilmington challenges too, don't forget to check them out!

 1. Connery Pond

 Connery Pond is an easy outing at a distance of 0.5-miles round trip.
 A portage trail leads to the shore of the pond, where there is an amazing vista across the water that includes Whiteface Mountain.

 Rated easy, Monument Falls is a can't miss stop.
 This roadside waterfall is a great short walk along the Ausable River.
 It’s also great for picnics!

 Lake Stevens is a small body of water with an easy, less than 0.5 mile path around it.
 This delightful hiking path circles Lake Stevens, and is perfect for families, especially ones interested in natural history.
 The trees found along the lakeshore represent all the native species in the Adirondacks and this is a great place to see and hear birds.

 4. Silver Lake Bog and Bluffs

 A bit outside Wilmington, Silver Lake Bog and Bluffs is a hike over mostly easy terrain.
 The entire trip is about 2-miles round trip.
 This attractive little trail is off the main route to anywhere, but well worth the added effort to reach it.
 You will appreciate a nice hike through a bog using a long boardwalk, then climb to some outstanding views over Silver Lake.